 There are many types of astilbe from which to choose.
 Noted for their finely dissected foliage and airy plumes, these shade lovers brighten any dark area of the garden and are notably easy to grow and cultivate.
-Among the many astilbe plant varieties are those with flowers of red, white, pink or lavender, but also different tones of foliar color.
+Among the many astilbe plant varieties are those with flowers of red, white, pink, or lavender, but also different tones of foliar color.
 Peruse any plant catalogue and you will find astilbe varieties for almost any taste.
-Pay attention to planting zone, as some astilbe plants are more hardy than others.
+Pay attention to the planting zone, as some astilbe plants are hardier than others.

 Choosing Your Astilbe Varieties

-I have deep affection for astilbes.
-They provide me with a nearly foolproof solution for the shady and low light areas of my garden.
+I have a deep affection for astilbes.
+They provide me with a nearly foolproof solution for the shady and low-light areas of my garden.
 As an added bonus, there are many astilbe plant varieties from which to choose.
-Foliage hues range from bronze to deeply green and even reddish tones.
+Foliage hues range from bronze to deep green and even reddish tones.

-The size and hardiness of some of the cultivars are also broad enough to suit most gardener’s needs.
+The size and hardiness of some of the cultivars are also broad enough to suit most gardeners’ needs.
 If you want plants in containers, the dwarf specimens might be the right fit.
-Also, smaller planting spaces and borders benefit from the 1- to 2-foot diminutive varieties.
+Also, smaller planting spaces and borders benefit from the 1- to 2-foot (0.5 m.) diminutive varieties.
 A truly compelling garden of feathery foliage and tall plumes results from the use of the larger specimens.
 Remember that the plants need some horizontal space for the delicate foliage.
-Provide at least 16 inches between rhizomes at planting.
+Provide at least 16 inches (40.5 cm.) between rhizomes at planting.

 Most astilbe plants are hardy in United States Department of Agriculture zones 4 to 9, but a few are only hardy in zones 5 to 8.
 Northern gardeners will need to pay attention to the zone in order to ensure plants can withstand their cold periods.